DigitalShoestringSolutions/ShoestringAssembler/README.md

 ## Writing a recipe
 The recipe for the solution is a text file called `recipe.txt` in the Solution's root directory.
 Service Modules are added to the Solution by appending their name to the recipe.
 A list of supported Service Modules can be found in `mirrordirector.py`.

+### Specifing versions of Service Modules
 A particular branch or tag of that Service Module's codebase can be used by adding `=branchname` after the name of the Service Module.
 If this is not supplied, that Service Module's default branch will be used.
+Release tags can be partially specified with the any wildcard *, in which case the highest SemVer release that begins as specified will be used. <!--Unfortunately dashed suffixes take precedence over tags without a suffix, in contrast to SemVer -->

-An example `recipe.txt`:
+An example valid `recipe.txt`:
 ```
 Grafana
-MQTTBroker=master
+MQTTBroker=main
 Sensing=feature/recipe-lite
+Telemetry=v1.2.3
+SetupLogging=v1.*
 ```
+In this case the branch of SetupLogging downloaded would be the latest release of version 1.
+Note the inclusion of the . before the *, which prevents v10 and onwards being selected.

 ### Multiple of the same Service Module
 Multiple instances of the same Service Module are supported.
 Simply duplicate the lines in the recipe: